Carbohydrates on a keto or low-carb diet

 Starches are made up of long chains of individual glucose (sugar) units that are linked together.

-The diagram below is a simplified depiction of the structure of a starch.
+The diagram below is a simplified depiction of the structure of starch.

-Starchy foods generally don’t taste sweet.
-However, because a starch is just a long chain of sugar (glucose) molecules linked together, once it is digested in the gut, it is absorbed into the blood as pure glucose, raising blood sugar levels.
+Starchy foods generally don’t taste sweet.1 However, because starch is just a long chain of sugar (glucose) molecules linked together, once it’s digested in the gut, it’s absorbed into the blood as pure glucose, which raises blood sugar levels.2

 Examples of foods high in starch

 Sugars are much shorter chains compared to starches.
 In fact, sometimes they are just a single glucose or fructose molecule.
 However, in food they’re usually two sugar molecules linked together, such as sucrose (glucose and fructose) or lactose (glucose and galactose).